project-hatohol/hatohol/doc/server/hap2/HowToUse.md

 ## Prepare RabbitMQ server settings

 In this document, it assumes that virtual host is `hatohol`, user and password is `hatohol`.
+If you use CentOS 7, you need to perform following command as root instead of a user who belongs to `sudo` group.

 First, create virtual host